How To Play All The 'Legend Of Zelda' Games In Chronological And Release Order

-The Legend Of Zelda games have always garnered much chatter among enthusiasts.
-And, it has only gotten louder since the 2023 release of the long-awaited and much-hyped The Legend of Zelda: Breath of the Wild 2.
+The Legend of Zelda games have always garnered much chatter among enthusiasts.
+And, it has only gotten louder since the 2023 release of the long-awaited and much-hyped The Legend of Zelda: Tears of the Kingdom.

 But what if you want to experience the story in chronological order?
 Well, that is where things get a lot more complicated.